Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 The first thing to remember is don’t panic.
 If you’ve been doing tick checks every day you have a good idea how long the tick has been attached.
 The tick needs to be removed.
 Prompt and proper removal will help reduce the risk of infection.

 If you’re not sure what kind of tick you have, the Orange County Department of Health has a free tick identification service available.
-Also, in cooperation with the New York State Dept of Health, ticks brought to the Orange County Health Department will be sent out for identification, which takes a few days.
+Also, in cooperation with the New York State Department of Health, ticks brought to the Orange County Health Department will be sent out for identification, which takes a few days.
 Information in writing, as to what kind of tick it is, approximately how long the tick was attached and if any parts of the tick are missing, will be included in the information sent directly to your home.
 Neither the Orange County Department of Health nor the New York State Department of Health test ticks for the disease.

 After you have all this information, you and your provider determine what action, if any, is needed.